rfmoz/tuptime/README.md

 lastwake - Analyzes the system journal and prints out wake-up and sleep timestamps; for each cycle it tells whether the system was suspended to RAM or to disk (hibernated). https://github.com/arigit/lastwake.py

-(bonus) dateutils - Not an alternative, but nifty collection of tools to work with dates. https://github.com/hroptatyr/dateutils
+(bonus) dateutils - Not an alternative, but it is a nifty collection of tools to work with dates. https://github.com/hroptatyr/dateutils